 33A.
-Grant of licences in copyright works withheld from Kenyan market
+Grant of licences in copyright works withheld from Kenyan market on terms which the complainant considers unreasonable.

 (1) The Board may upon application by any person grant a licence for works not made available in the Kenyan market during the term of copyright where the owner of the copyright in the work-